DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 ## Money and Work

-‘The workday is not an extension of the human nature; long working hours are not rooted in need and are not something that workers have willingly, freely or joyfully agreed to…’[^2]
+‘The workday is not an extension of human nature; long working hours are not rooted in need and are not something that workers have willingly, freely or joyfully agreed to…’[^2]

-My point of view will be the recent history of work, particularly the imposition of an extension of work time.
-In a column of the *New York Times* Frank Bruni wrote the following words, referring to the recent surge in American employment rate, after the crisis that followed the 2008 financial collapse: ‘The new jobs don’t feel as sturdy as the old ones.
+My point of view will be the recent history of work, particularly the imposed extension of work time.
+In *The New York Times* columnist Frank Bruni wrote the following, referring to the recent surge in American employment rate, after the crisis that followed the 2008 financial collapse: ‘The new jobs don’t feel as sturdy as the old ones.
 It takes more hours to make the same money or support the same